Bucephalandra Aquascape Wavy Green Aquarium Buce Plant

 But personally speaking, Bucephalandra will thrive if grown on different kinds of rocks.
 The roots of Bucephalandra tend to thrive on hard surfaces instead of soft ones.
 Even if through the naked eye the roots of the Bucephalandra looks slippery, they do not fail to attach themselves to a hard surface so firmly that in order to get them off of that surface you might as well have to use a knife.
 This is a result of how tightly the roots hold on to a solid surface.

 The Bucephalandra plants have a coping mechanism that works in such a way that if it detects a change in the environment or the water, it loses some of its leaves.
-This is the main reason why Bucephalandra in aquariums might lose some leaves because of some algae manifestation in the tank or even in fertilization changes this tend to happen.
+This is the main reason why Bucephalandra in aquariums might lose some leaves because of some algae manifestation in the tank or even in fertilization changes this tends to happen.

 It is very rare that the Bucephalandra plant decides to let go of all of its leaves, it also doesn’t happen quickly.
 This is a big plus as it buys the aquarist some time to get the environment of the aquarium back to normal.